Risk Assessment Toolbox

 Best Practice in Risk Assessment

-The Risk Assessment Toolbox is based on a well-established framework for internal controls, also known as the "Green Book."
+The Risk Assessment Toolbox is based on an established framework for internal controls, also known as the "Green Book."
 Green Book standards are vetted at the federal level though an extensive deliberative process, including public comments and input from the Controller General's Advisory Council on Standards for Internal Control in the Federal Government, a council that consists of about 20 experts in financial and performance management drawn from federal, state, and local government, private sector, and academia.

 After the initial investment of implementation, the Risk Assessment Toolbox minimizes time and resources devoted to risk assessment and compliance activities through a standardized set of policies, procedures, tools, templates, and other related resources so agencies can leverage best practices across the executive branch.

 Centralized Risk Assessment Practices for Statewide Consistency

 The Risk Assessment Toolbox helps ensure agency operations, compliance, reporting, and safeguarding goals, business processes, and corresponding risks are formalized, documented, and understood.
 A centralized model drives the need to define who the risk owners are and who is responsible for internal control responsibilities.

 Efficient Use of Resources